bw-watermyplants2-ft/Back-end/README.md

 - Do APIs require you to contact its maintainer to gain access?
     -no

-- Are you required to pay to use the API?
+- Are you required to pay to use the API?<br>
     - no

 ## Target Audience:

 - Who is your target audience?
-Be specific.
     - People who own plants and have trouble remembering when to water them

-- What feedback have you gotten from potential users?
-	- None

 ## Instructions